-- Adult and pediatric (from birth to 18 year old) patients - Patients with locally advanced or metastatic solid tumor harboring an NTRK gene fusion.
+- Adult and pediatric (from 1month to 18 year old) patients - Patients with locally advanced or metastatic solid tumor harboring an NTRK gene fusion.
 NTRK (NTRK1, NTRK2, and NTRK3) gene fusions will be identified locally.
 Acceptable methods of detection of NTRK gene fusion include NGS, fluorescence in situ hybridization (FISH), reverse-transcription polymerase chain reaction (rt-PCR) or any other genomic testing able to detect NTRK gene fusion.
-If a pan-TRK IHC method is used, this result needs to be accompanied with the results using one of the other methods noted above. - Life expectancy of at least 3 months based on clinical judgement - Decision to treat with larotrectinib made by the treating physician prior to study enrollment - Signed informed consent form - For patients under legal age, signed assent by the patient (where applicable) and parental/legal guardian signed informed consent is required
+If a pan-TRK IHC method is used, this result needs to be accompanied with the results using one of the other methods noted above. - Life expectancy of at least 3 months based on clinical judgement - Decision to treat with larotrectinib made by the treating physician prior to study enrollment - Patients can also be enrolled if the initial visit (larotrectinib start date) occurred within 2 months ± 3 days prior to informed consent signed date. - Signed informed consent form - For patients under legal age, signed assent by the patient (where applicable) and parental/legal guardian signed informed consent is required